Undergraduate Course: Primary Literacies 1: Developing literacy in the early stages (EDUA08097)

 2) Students are supported in designing a framework to support a critical reflection of the policy and approaches used in developing literacy in the early stages in their serial days and placement school.

-This assessment provides an opportunity to demonstrate evidence of success in the course learning outcome 5: developing personal knowledge and understanding, through collaborative, enquiry-based approaches to professional development.
+This assessment provides an opportunity to demonstrate evidence of success in course learning outcomes 1 and 2.

 This part of the assessment will constitute 20% of the final mark for Primary Literacies 1, and must be completed satisfactorily in order to pass the course as a whole.
 Portfolios will be graded according to the University Common Marking Scheme.

-A written assignment of 1500 words summarising and comparing different, but not necessarily opposed, stances towards an issue in early years primary Language and Literacy.
+Section A: A written assignment of 2000 words summarising and comparing different, but not necessarily opposed, stances towards an issue in early years primary Language and Literacy.

-A 2000 word discussion of a classroom resource related to the area of language and literacy discussed in previous assessment activity (refer to Part 2).
-The discussion should comprise a concise description of the resource, a theoretically grounded rationale for its use, and an evaluation.
-The latter should be critical, but speculative rather than judgmental, posing questions and suggesting criteria for its empirical evaluation.
-The purpose of this is to prepare the ground for the students' more systematic and extended evaluations of language and literacy resources related to reading comprehension for those students doing the school placement year.
-The resource might be part of a reading scheme, an integrated literacy 'package' from a commercial, government or Local Authority source, an item of children's literature, a piece of educational software, a computer or traditional game, or other multimedia product.
-In formulating the rationale and tentative evaluation, the student should consider, in the light of course discussions and background reading, the implicit theories of language and literacy, learning and childhood embodied by the resource, and by the rhetoric of its accompanying texts.
+Section B: A 1000 word discussion of a classroom resource related to the area of language and literacy discussed in Section A. The discussion should comprise a concise description of the resource, a theoretically grounded rationale for its use, and an evaluation.
+The latter should be critical, but not judgmental, posing questions and suggesting criteria for its empirical evaluation.
+In formulating the rationale and tentative evaluation, the student should consider, in the light of course discussions and background reading, the implicit theories of language and literacy, learning and childhood embodied by the resource.

 Students must gain a 40% pass on all components of assessment.